-Rembrandthuis contributes to the decolonization of knowledge, with respect to the theory of Mignolo.
+The Rembrandt House Museum contributes to the decolonization of knowledge, with respect to the theory of Mignolo.
 The museum, by unearthing the collection, has made an attempt to become transparent, through the diligent effort of curators.
 Amsterdam was not harmed by self-colonial imperialism.
 Due to the method of classification and assessment, the objects, which were collected from colonies remained colonized in European museums.
 The exhibition epitomizes the rectification of inhibited and generic typology.
 Thus, the curators and the museum have attempted in scraping off the colonial-patina.